legendarycode3/vending-machine-smart-contract/README.md

 The primary purpose of this file is to: </br>
 * Create a decentralized vending machine on the Ethereum blockchain.
 * Maintain inventory records directly on-chain.
-* Allow users to purchase
+* Allow users to purchase stocks using Ether (ETH).